 Sean “Puffy” Combs utilized Prince Charles’ technical expertise to launch and sustain the Bad Boy record label throughout the ‘90s.

 Charles’ accolades include more than 40 Platinum and Gold certifications from the RIAA, 3 Grammy wins and 7 Grammy nominations from NARAS, and a Victoire de la Musique (the French equivalent of a Grammy).

 Prince Charles is currently an active Producer/Engineer as well as a Professor in the Music Production & Engineering Department at Berklee College of Music in Boston, Massachusetts where he created their Commercial Record Production curriculum and Berklee Online Vocal Production undergraduate and graduate courses.
 Simultaneously, for nine years, he also held an Adjunct Instructor position at NYU’s Clive Davis Dept. of Recorded Music, teaching Music Production.

 Prince Charles is involved in the following organizations:

 Prince Charles recommends students interested in audio engineering and production get involved with the Recording Academy here.

-(The following interview with Prince Charles Alexander was conducted by Tom Stein on October 1, 2019.
+(The following interview with Prince Charles Alexander was conducted by Tom Stein.
 Note: Answers have been edited for clarity and length.)

 Through these early experiences, I learned that producing a record is a team effort.
 I learned about the painstaking work that goes into making a record sound really good.